nwg-piotr/nwg-hello/README.md

 During the greetd package upgrades, the `config.toml` file may be overwritten with the default one.
 E.g. on Arch Linux your modified file gets renamed to `config.toml.pacsave`.
 This will restore the `agreety` greeter on your system.
 To avoid such a situation, you may use the alternative `greeter.conf` file.
-This has not been mentioned in docs, but greetd looks for this file fist.
-Just `# cp config.toml greetd.conf` and make changes there.
+This has not been mentioned in docs, but greetd looks for this file first.
+Just copy `config.toml` to `greetd.conf` and make changes to the copy.

 ## Configuration